-Are you unsure of who qualifies for Medicare and whether you or your loved ones are eligible?
-In this comprehensive guide, we will help you understand precisely who is eligible for Medicare and how to ensure that you receive the benefits you deserve.
+Are you unsure of who qualifies for Medicare eligibility and whether you or your loved ones are eligible?
+In this comprehensive guide, we will help you understand precisely who is eligible for Medicare and how to ensure that you receive the health care benefits you deserve.

-Who Can Have Medicare Part A and B: The Basic Requirements
+Who Can Have Medicare Part A and B: The Basic Medicare Eligibility Requirements

-First of all, to receive Medicare Part A and B, you must be a U.S. citizen or a permanent legal resident of America who has lived in the country for at least five continuous years.
-Then, your specific eligibility requirements are determined by your current age.
+First of all, to receive Medicare Part A and Medicare Part B, you must be a U.S. citizen or a permanent legal resident of America who has lived in the country for at least five continuous years.
+Then, your specific eligibility requirements for medical insurance through the Medicare program are determined by your current age.

 - You or your spouse paid Medicare taxes for ten or more years while working.